xinqiaozhang/xinqiaozhang.github.io/sample_page_ECE226.md

-## Project: Optimization and Acceleration of Deep Learning on Various Hardware Platforms.
-Project report <a href="pdf/ECE226_Report_Xinqiao.pdf">View the project report</a>
+## Project: Optimization and Acceleration of Deep Learning on Various Hardware Platforms.  <a href="pdf/ECE226_Report_Xinqiao.pdf">View Project report</a>

 In this project, I use python to optimuze deep neural network operations, libraries and implementation steps related to accelerating the performance of deep neural networks.